Top Tourist Attractions in Spiti Valley: 4 Stunning Places

 4. How can I reach Spiti Valley?

-Spiti Valley is accessible only by road, as there is no airport or railway station due to its high altitude.
-The best route is via Shimla, which offers scenic views and remains open most of the year.
-Another route via Manali is open only in summer and is not recommended for first-time visitors.
+Spiti Valley is accessible only by road as there is no airport or railway station.
+The Shimla route is the most reliable, while the Manali route is open only in summer and is better for experienced travelers.

 5. Is Spiti Valley safe for tourists?